 Capitol Reef National Park is another great national park in Utah.
 As it gets much less attention than some other spots among the most beautiful places in Utah, it’s also known as the state’s best-kept secret.
 But the park is unique in the way that it offers both diverse nature and interesting history.

 Fruita Historic District in the park adds a historic dimension to a Capitol Reef visit.
 Only few buildings remain in Fruita today but when you visit it’s easy to believe that the settlement used to be one of the prettiest towns in Utah.
 The setting in Capitol Reef is just stunning.

 5. Fossil packed Dinosaur National Monument

 Dinosaur National Monument is located on the border between Utah and Colorado.
 In the area dinosaurs used to roam in a distant time.
-When you visit Dinosaur National Monument you get to see their well preserved remains.
-Dinosaur National Monument is one of the most unique places in Utah and even in America.
+When you visit Dinosaur National Monument, you get to see their well preserved remains.
+The monument is one of the most unique places in Utah and even in America.

-In the Quarry Exhibit Hall that you easily reach from the places to stay near Dinosaur National Monument in Vernal visitors can view more than 1,500 dinosaur fossils.
+In the Quarry Exhibit Hall visitors can view more than 1,500 dinosaur fossils.
 That makes the national monument one of the world’s richest dinosaur deposits.
 The remains on display in the extensive dinosaur graveyard include the species Allosaurus, Apatosaurus, Camarasaurus, Diplodocus and Stegosaurus.
 Visiting Dinosaur National Monument is one of the best educational things to do in Utah.

 6. The vast and remote Canyonlands